Chilanzi-thirt33n/ODINS-RECIPES/README.md

 ### Continued development

-- plan on developimg the inner pages by june
+- plan on developing the inner pages by june

 ## Author